|

 Bloomer coached FC Blauw-Wit Amsterdam, before he returned to Derby County

-FC as reserve team coach.
-He then coached Real Unión Club de Irún, based in Bilbao, Spain.
+coach their Olympic team in November 1919.
+He, did however, coach Real Unión Club de Irún, based in Bilbao, Spain.
 Winning the 1924 Cope del Rey and the

 Campeonato de Guipuzcoa.
 He returned to Derby, becoming the club's

 groundsman until his death.
-A bust (right) was finally unveilled in
+A bust (right) was finally unveiled in

 January 2009 at Pride Park Stadium. -